atolye15/scss-starter/docs/getting-started/introduction.md

 ## Browser Support

 SCSS Starter supports the latest, stable releases of all major browsers and platforms.
 On Windows, we support Microsoft Edge.
-It does not use any tool for browser support.
+SCSS Starter doesn't use any tool for browser support.
 Using autoprefixer for browser support is up to you.

 ## Community